 Coming back to paintball masks and goggles.
 While playing paintball the most significant and critical component of your kit is the paintball mask.

+I hope this article clarified your doubt that Can Paintballs Break Glass?
 Next time when you go for a paintball game, be careful not to shoot on window panes or other glasses, as they might break.